-Figure 11.17.1-1: Figure needs a title and a reference in the text
+Figure 11.17.1-1: Energy utility and telecommunication coordinated recovery of energy service t

-The switch between Distribution Substation 4 and Distribution Substation 5 is connected (an operation that requires some time and care in the distribution grid), restoring energy supply to Distribution Substation 3.
+In Figure 11.17.1-1, the switch between Distribution Substation 4 and Distribution Substation 5 is connected (an operation that requires some time and care in the distribution grid), restoring energy supply to Distribution Substation 3.
 Then it is possible for Distribution Substation 3 to rapidly restore energy distribution to Energy Supply 2 (ES2) to keep B operating without downtime.